 top of page

-A special fund exclusively for those extra medical needs
+A special fund exclusively for animals with extra needs

 • Medication and supplies to treat heartworm for dogs.